 In simple terms, variations are multiple related products available for sale under one listing.
 This means you can offer multiple sizes and/or colors of a shirt, different flavors of pet food, etc.

 According to Amazon, a listing variation relationship consists of three components:

-“Child” ASINs are the actual variants of the parent which you can purchase.
+- Child ASIN(s).
+“Child” ASINs are the actual variants of the parent that you can purchase.
 You can have multiple children under one related parent listing (for example, a small, blue, short sleeve t-shirt).

-For example, if you want to sell a t-shirt in multiple colors and sizes, you would use the ‘SizeColor’ variation theme, which would allow you to offer multiple sizes and colors on one listing.
+For example, if you want to sell a t-shirt in multiple colors and sizes, you would use the ‘SizeColor’ variation theme, allowing you to offer multiple sizes and colors on one listing.
 With this variation theme, you can always go back and add/remove variations if needed.
-In the example below, there are four variations:
+The example below shows four variations:

 - Small blue t-shirt